Pearl: A Multimodal Culturally-Aware Arabic Instruction Dataset: Results and Discussion

 \subsection{Open Models}

 Table~\ref{tab:main_results} presents the performance of nine openly-accessible LVLMs on the \ourdataset benchmark.
-We organize the discussion around two axes: (\textit{i}) parameter scaling within the same family and (\textit{ii}) cultural grounding and closed-form accuracy. \paragraph{Scaling within the same family.} Within the \texttt{Qwen2.5-VL} line, performance steadily improves as model size grows: the overall score rises from $2.87$ for the 3 B-parameter instruct model to $3.24$ for the 7 B variant, reaching 3.48 for the 72B model.
-A similar upward trajectory is seen in the CAS, which climbs from $37.76$ \% to $46.94$ \% and then to $62.24$ \%.
-These results demonstrate that—in this family—adding parameters yields consistent gains in both open-ended answer quality and cultural grounding.
+We organize the discussion around two axes: (\textit{i}) parameter scaling within the same family and (\textit{ii}) cultural grounding and closed-form accuracy.

+\paragraph{Scaling within the same family.} Within the \texttt{Qwen2.5-VL} line, performance steadily improves as model size grows: the overall score rises from $2.74$ for the 3B-parameter instruct model to $3.16$ for the 7B variant, reaching $3.46$ for the 72B model.
+A similar upward trajectory is seen in the CAS, which climbs from $33.70$\% to $44.79$\% and then to $49.63$\%.
+Interestingly, the \texttt{Qwen2.5-VL-32B-Instruct}\footnote{The official release notes stating that Qwen2.5-VL-32B is specifically designed for enhanced reasoning and closer alignment with human preferences; see \url{https://qwenlm.github.io/blog/qwen2.5-vl-32b/}.} reasoning model breaks this trend, outperforming even the 72B variant with an overall score of $3.77$ and a CAS of $67.05$\%.
+This suggests that architectural or training enhancements in the reasoning variant provide stronger cultural grounding and open-ended response quality than parameter scaling alone.